 Greek beer is not famous all over the world compared to greek wine, but that doesn’t mean Greece does not have some of the most refreshing local beers and breweries in Europe.
-There is archaeological evidence that beer was produced in Greece since 2000 BC, so what happened since then?
-Greece is definitely famous for its wine since the beginning of time but it’s definitely not famous for its beers.
+There is archaeological evidence that beer was produced in Greece since 2000 BC, so what has happened since then?
+Greece is definitely famous for its wine since the beginning of time, but it’s definitely not famous for its beers.
 And that is a mistake that needs to be fixed 🍺

 What is the most popular beer in Greece??

 Undoubtedly, the most popular beer in Greece is Mythos Beer which is a 4.7% lager that was introduced to the greek market in 1997 and has since grown in popularity.

 So…without further ado, let’s see the Best Greek Beers:

 Mythos beer is probably the most recognizable greek beer brand, but it’s really not a very old one.
 Mythos beer was established back in 1997 and has since become synonymous with the “greek beer”.
 Mythos is indeed a very refreshing lager that fits perfectly to the greek hot summer.
 You can find Mythos beer even outside of Greece in many European countries or even in the US as it is exported all over the world.
 However, Mythos is not produced by any independent artisanal brewery but it is part of the Carlsberg Group since 2008.